Up to 60% off sofas & mattresses — limited‑time deals.

 How many people does an 80-inch sofa seat?

-Anywhere from two to three adults depending on usable seat width and cushion layout; check the “seat width” spec, not just overall width.
+Usually two to three adults, depending on usable seat width, arm thickness, and cushion layout.
+Check seat width, not just overall width.

 What seat depth is best?